syncfusion-content/blazor-docs/blazor/maps/data-labels.md

 ## Adding data label as a template

-The data label can be added as a template in the Maps component.
-The [LabelTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelTemplate) property of [MapsDataLabelSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html) is used to set the data label as a template.
-Any text or HTML element can be added as the template in data labels.
+The custom elements can be added as the template in data labels by using the [LabelTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelTemplate) property of `DataLabelSettings` in the Maps component.

-N>The customization properties of data label, [SmartLabelMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_SmartLabelMode) and [IntersectionAction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_IntersectionAction) properties are not applicable to [LabelTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelTemplate) property.
+N>The customization properties of data label, `SmartLabelMode` , `IntersectionAction`, `Border`, `Fill`, `Opacity` and `TextStyle` properties are not applicable to `LabelTemplate` property.
 The styles can be applied to the label template using the CSS styles of the template element.

 ```cshtml
 @using Syncfusion.Blazor.Maps